-I am an artist-scholar with a grounding in community-engaged scholarship and justice-based projects.
+I am an artist-scholar with a grounding in community-responsive scholarship and world-making projects.
 My scholarship is transdisciplinary in nature and refuses disciplinary decadence.
-My primary areas of focus are: performance studies, trans* studies, women's and gender studies, decolonial studies, transnational feminisms, queer studies, Black diaspora studies, oral history, cultural studies, and particular areas of Abya Yala, with a concentration in México.
+My primary areas of focus are: performance studies, trans* studies, women's, gender, and sexuality studies, decolonial thought, transnational feminisms, queer theory, Black diaspora studies, oral history, cultural studies, Black feminisms, and Mexican subjectivities.

 Dissertation Abstract (Intimacies of Un-becoming: Oral History Performances and Mujeres Afrodescendientes in San Cristóbal de las Casas, Chiapas, México)